GLOBAL MARKETS-Stocks tumble on inflation fears, Treasury yields jump | Business

 GLOBAL MARKETS-Stocks tumble on inflation fears, Treasury yields jump

-U.S. Treasury yields jumped and global equity markets tanked on Thursday, erasing the prior day's rally on Wall Street, as investors worried aggressive central bank policies around the world to tamp down inflation will likely shackle growth.
+Fears of a recession, as the Bank of England suggested after it hiked rates earlier in London, quashed enthusiasm from Federal Reserve Chair Jerome Powell's remarks on Wednesday when he said policymakers were not considering 75 basis-point moves in the future.
+The yield on 10-year Treasury notes rose 12.2 basis points to 3.037%, with inflation-hedge gold rising after Powell emphasized risks to the economy from soaring inflation.

-U.S. Treasury yields jumped and global equity markets tanked on Thursday, erasing the prior day's rally on Wall Street, as investors worried aggressive central bank policies around the world to tamp down inflation will likely shackle growth.
-The rout on Wall Street snuffed a rally in European stocks as fears of a recession, as the Bank of England suggested after it hiked rates, squashed enthusiasm from Federal Reserve Chair Jerome Powell's remarks on Wednesday.
-He said policymakers were not considering 75 basis-point moves in the future.
+U.S. Treasury yields jumped and global equity markets tanked on Thursday, erasing the prior day's rally on Wall Street, as investors worried aggressive central bank policies around the world to tamp down inflation could easily shackle growth.
+The rout on Wall Street snuffed a rally in European stocks.
+Fears of a recession, as the Bank of England suggested after it hiked rates earlier in London, quashed enthusiasm from Federal Reserve Chair Jerome Powell's remarks on Wednesday when he said policymakers were not considering 75 basis-point moves in the future.

 Investors also cheered a pledge by China's central bank for more monetary policy support to help businesses badly hit by the latest COVID-19 outbreak.
 U.S. gold futures settled up 0.4% at $1,875.70 an ounce, after paring gains of more than 2%.